Truly-Modular/Modular-Item-API/README.md

 # For Developers
 latest version can be checked https://github.com/Truly-Modular/Modular-Item-API/releases
-We recommend the usage of any Architectury Template, depending on Architectury is also recommended since Truly Modular already depends on it
+We recommend the usage of any Architectury Template, depending on Architectury is also recommended since Truly Modular already depends on it the miapi_version needed is the same as the github release tag
 ## Common
 ```
 repositories {